| He was second at 2018 IHSA Nationals when this photo was taken and again on December 1st in the high medal division at the Holiday Tournament of

 Edgar’s 2nd and a win from Maddy Keck in Intermediate Flat.
 It was a lead they would never

+give up, finishing in the Champion spot with 36 points.
 Sweet Briar’s Emily Schlosberg won Section A of Open Fences while Maddie Davis from Ohio

 University won Section B. Interestingly the Tournament allowed National Collegiate Equestrian